Continence Physiotherapy For Children & Teens

 Soiling & Constipation

-We advocate a matter-of-fact approach and use a variety of techniques to help the child to notice ‘sneaky poo’ and beat him to the toilet before he causes too much trouble.
+We advocate a matter-of-fact approach and use a variety of techniques to help the child to notice the sensation of a full bowel, and how to relax their pelvic floor muscles for complete expulsion.

 Physiotherapy for Pelvic Pain in Girls